-Center for Family and Community Engagement’s staff member Jenny King joined this committee almost two years ago when she became aware of the engagement efforts taking place on behalf of children and families in the greater Cumberland County area.
+Center for Family and Community Engagement’s staff member Jenny King joined this countywide partnership almost two years ago when she became aware of the engagement efforts taking place on behalf of children and families in the greater Cumberland County area.

 Cumberland County is a large county with a population of approximately 327,000 people residing there. (https://datausa.io/profile/geo/cumberland-county-nc/#health) In September 2017, this county had almost 1,000 children in foster care, and they were receiving child abuse reports at the rate of about 1,000 per month.
-As of November 2018, the SOAR committee completed their first year of work on their 90 by 30 plan.
-They presented their yearly findings to the Cumberland County Board of Commissioners who continued to support and approve their plan.
+November of 2017, the Cumberland County Board of Commissioners approved the SOAR committee plan, and this group is continuing to make a demonstrated difference more than a year later.
+Cumberland County has been identified as the lead county in North Carolina for Triple P parenting program implementation, and is being assessed by Family Connects International for their readiness as a county to be able to implement and sustain a universal home visiting model for parents of newborns.
 The committee continues to work diligently toward their goal, meeting monthly to discuss progress, set sub committee goals and action steps , develop data measurables, connect and welcome new partners, and support the focus of Cumberland County in improving the overall health and well-being of its families, children, and youth.
 If you are interested in learning more about this committee, please explore their web page at https://ccpfc.org/partners/community-child-abuse-prevention-plan/.
 The Center for Family and Community Engagement is proud to be a partner in this work.